nextcloud/documentation/developer_manual/exapp_development/tech_details/Translations.rst

 Translations
 ============

-ExApps translations work in the `same way as for PHP apps <https://docs.nextcloud.com/server/latest/developer_manual/basics/front-end/l10n.html>`_ with a few adjustments and differences.
+ExApps translations work in the :doc:`same way as for PHP apps <../../basics/front-end/l10n>` with a few adjustments and differences.

-In short, you just have to provide a ``l10n/<lang>.js`` (for front-end) and ``l10n/<lang>.json`` (for back-end) files for your app.
+In short, you just have to provide the ``l10n/<lang>.js`` (for front-end) and ``l10n/<lang>.json`` (for back-end) files for your app.

 Front-end
 *********

-For the front-end part AppAPI will inject the current user's locale ``l10n/<lang>.js`` script, so that access to translated strings in kept the same as was before in PHP apps.
+For the front-end part, AppAPI will inject the current user's locale ``l10n/<lang>.js`` script, so that access to translated strings in kept the same as was before in PHP apps.

 .. note::